MicrosoftDocs/iis-docs/iis/configuration/system.applicationHost/sites/virtualDirectoryDefaults.md

-Virtual Directory Defaults for All Sites <virtualDirectoryDefaults>
+Virtual Directory Defaults for All Sites &lt;virtualDirectoryDefaults&gt;
 ====================
 <a id="001"></a>
 ## Overview